apivideo/api.video-java-client/docs/LiveStreamsApi.md

   public static void main(String[] args) {
     ApiVideoClient client = new ApiVideoClient("YOUR_API_TOKEN");
     // if you rather like to use the sandbox environment:
-    // ApiVideoClient client = new ApiVideoClient("YOU_SANDBOX_API_TOKEN", Environment.SANDBOX);
+    // ApiVideoClient client = new ApiVideoClient("YOU_SANDBOX_API_TOKEN", ApiVideoClient.Environment.SANDBOX);

     LiveStreamsApi apiInstance = client.liveStreams();

     LiveStreamCreationPayload liveStreamCreationPayload = new LiveStreamCreationPayload(); //
     liveStreamCreationPayload.setName("My Live Stream Video"); // Add a name for your live stream here. liveStreamCreationPayload.setRecord(true); // Whether you are recording or not.
-True for record, false for not record. liveStreamCreationPayload.setPublic(); // BETA FEATURE Please limit all public &#x3D; false (&quot;private&quot;) livestreams to 3,000 users.
+True for record, false for not record. liveStreamCreationPayload.setPublic(); // BETA FEATURE Please limit all public &amp;#x3D; false (&amp;quot;private&amp;quot;) livestreams to 3,000 users.
 Whether your video can be viewed by everyone, or requires authentication to see it.
 A setting of false will require a unique token for each view. liveStreamCreationPayload.setPlayerId("pl4f4ferf5erfr5zed4fsdd"); // The unique identifier for the player.